sungnga/react-revents/README.md

     }
     ```
 - Now, when we hit form submit to create a new event, we will run into 2 errors
   - First is, we don't have a unique event id.
-In the EventList component, when we're mapping over the events array, it's expecting to find an event.id for eachh event
+In the EventList component, when we're mapping over the events array, it's expecting to find an event.id for each event
   - Second is, our values object state does not have an attendees property.
 Since the attendees array is not defined and the .map() method is called on it, we get an error
   - Solution: need to provide the event an id and an array of attendees
 - Install a cuid package, a unique identifier: `npm install cuid`